kylpo/react-playbook/notes/mobx.md

 - [Practical React with MobX - YouTube](https://www.youtube.com/watch?v=XGwuM_u7UeQ&feature=youtu.be)
 - [Becoming fully reactive: an in-depth explanation of MobX — Medium](https://medium.com/@mweststrate/becoming-fully-reactive-an-in-depth-explanation-of-mobservable-55995262a254#.hlnc7wmuk)
 - "mobx observable is really like "thing that notifies observers when it changes".
 You don't subscribe to them" - [@15lettermax](https://twitter.com/15lettermax/status/763228391377997824)

+## Some Main concepts
+- Actions, observable state, computed property values, reactions
+- Strive for the smallest possible state.
+Derive the rest.
+- Computed: like formulas in spreadsheets
+  - Not allowed to produce side effects
+- types of reactions: `observer`, `when`, `autorun`
+  - these have side effects
+- With an observable array of objects, for example, MobX will automatically make the objects observables.
+This means child components of the list may need to be Observers to react to the object changes.

 ## Examples
 - [mobx-examples: A collection of simple mobx examples](https://github.com/mattruby/mobx-examples)